Book your boat ticket to Martinique

 If you want to travel to Martinique but don’t want to go by plane, the shipping company L’Express des Iles offers a boat trip from Pointe-à-Pitre to Fort-de-France several times a week.
 The ships call at Saint-Pierre every Wednesday and Saturday.
 The sea link between Guadeloupe and Martinique is operated by ships equipped with the latest generation of SeaState stabilizers.
 So you’ll benefit from optimal comfort during the 4-and-a-half hour crossing.
 You can also rely on our crews to provide you with information.
 During your trip, you can be entertained by a wide selection of recent HD movies.
 You can also grab something to eat in the restaurant or refresh yourself at the bar.
 We have an air-conditioned lounge and an outdoor area if you want to get some fresh air.

-Fares for boat tickets to Martinique
+Boat tickets to Martinique

 FLEXChangeable and refundable